Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 - Effects can represent exceptions, monads, async/await, coroutines.
 - An effect has an input and an output.
-- A handler handles an effect.
+- A handler handles an effect (effect set subtraction).
 - An effect is like an interface, so it's handler-agnostic.
 - An effect has a continuation, so a handler can resume it.

 In Desk-lang:

 - It's something like a true pure functional language because every side effect is always tracked by the type system.
-- Its strong type-inference system covers effects.
+- The strong type-inference system treats effects as a set of effects.
 - Effects are distinguished by input/output type.
 - `perform` and `continue` are symmetric ("resuming a continuation" is also "performing an effect").
 - A continuation is so-called multi-shot continuation (useful for non-deterministic computations, etc.).
 - Effects can be treated like a system call and used to communicate with external world.
 - Higher-order functions can be typed with care for effects.

+Other things in Desk, but not explained in this article and possibly false in a future

-- (Not explained) Limitation: Cannot capture a continuation into a closure.
+- Limitation: Cannot capture a continuation into a closure.
-- (Not explained) Handler can triger other same-level handlers by performing (I'm not sure this is theorically good, so please let me tell your opinions!)
+- Handler can triger other same-level handlers by performing.

+I think that these two behavior is simple to understand and easy to implement, but I have no idea ideally what it should be.
+Please let me know your academic point of view.
+We always should correct the direction of our language unless it prevents us from achieving the goals of this project.

 ## What are algebraic effects and handlers?